Belarusian folk dance: History

-The main characteristics of Belarusian dance emerged concurrently with the shaping of Belarus and its culture in the fourteenth through sixteenth centuries, with its roots going all the way back to ancient Russian culture.
+The main characteristics of Belarusian dance emerged concurrently with the shaping of Belarus and its culture in the fourteenth through sixteenth centuries, with its roots dating back to ancient Russian culture.
 These dances have manifested the emotions, sentiments, and personality of the Belarusian people.

 For a long time, Belarusian dance was little known, even in Belarus, and was rarely seen outside of small villages.
-Ignatius Buinitsky popularized Belarusian folk dances on both Belarusian and foreign stages with the creation of the Belarusian National Theatre in 1907.
-Buinitsky worked there as a director, actor, and dancer.
+Ihnat Bujnicki (Ігнат Буйніцкі, also sometimes spelled Ignatius Buinitsky) popularized Belarusian folk dances on both Belarusian and foreign stages with the creation of the Belarusian National Theatre in 1907.
+Bujnicki worked there as a director, actor, and dancer.
 The concerts featured folk songs, works of Belarusian poets, and dances accompanied by the traditional triple music of violins, cymbals, and bagpipes.
-Buinitsky's stage interpretations of folk dances closely followed their folklore basis.
+Bujnicki's stage interpretations of folk dances closely followed their folklore basis.

 Belarusian national choreography has preserved the rich artistic heritage of the past.
 The most popular Belarusian folk dances include "Lyavonikha", "Kryzhachok", "Yurachka", "Polka-Yanka", "Charot", "Taukachyki", "Chobaty", "Lyanok", "Kola", "Ruchniki", "Mlynok", "Kastsy", "Kozachka", "Myatselitsa", "Mikita", "Dudaryki", "Bychok", and "Kazyry".

 The main characteristics of Belarusian dance are dynamism, cheerfulness, emotion, and group performance.
 Today, Belarusian folk dance is performed by numerous professional dance groups.
 The most famous troupes are the State Dance Company of Belarus, Khoroshki, and Lyavonikha.